Mumbai Metro

-A section of the line from Dahisar East to Aarey (along with the section of Yellow Line from Dahanukarwadi to Dahisar (East)) was opened on 2 April 2022, by the then CM Uddhav Thackeray.
+A section of the Line 7 from Dahisar East to Aarey (along with the section of the Yellow Line from Dahanukarwadi to Dahisar (East)) was opened on 2 April 2022, by the then CM Uddhav Thackeray.
 The next section of the line (along with the final section of Yellow Line 2A from Dahanukarwadi to Andheri (West)) was inaugurated on 19 January 2023 by Prime Minister Narendra Modi.
+This section has a length of 16.5 km, consists of 13 stations and was built at a final cost of ₹6,208 crore.

+A section of the Line 9 from to Kashigaon (along with the section of the Yellow Line from Mandale to Diamond Garden) was opened on 7 April 2026, by the CM Devendra Fadnavis.